BioSystemsUM/DeepMol/docs/deepmol_docs/pipeline_optimization.md

 to optimize between different `Transformers` (e.g. featurizers, scalers, etc.) and `Predictors` (i.e. models) and also to optimize their hyperparameters.

+As with any optimization problem, pipeline optimization requires an objective function.
+By default, `DeepMol` sets the goal of maximizing or minimizing a chosen metric (such as accuracy) for a specified validation set.
+Nonetheless, users can integrate additional custom objective functions as needed.

-For that we need to define an objective function that will be optimized by `Optuna`.
-This objective function will receive a `Trial` object from `Optuna` and will return the steps (i.e. `Transformers` and `Predictors`) of the pipeline.
-Alternatively, we can use a set of predefined objective functions (presets) that are already implemented in DeepMol.
+Furthermore, a function can be created with the configuration space that will be optimized by `Optuna`.
+This function will receive a `Trial` object from `Optuna` and will return the steps (i.e. `Transformers` and `Predictors`) of the pipeline.
+Alternatively, we can use a set of predefined functions (presets) that are already implemented in DeepMol.
 The following presets are available:
 - `'sklearn'`: optimizes between all available Standardizers, Featurizers, Scalers, Feature Selectors in DeepMol and all available models in Sklearn.